 - Use heat maps to understand what’s going on in your system

-- Eliminate the shadow IT practices
+- Eliminate shadow IT practices

-- Consider multi-cloud vs. single cloud
+- Consider multi-cloud vs. single-cloud

 - Utilize real-time analytics to make quick cost decisions.